tarasovp/udacity/CarND-Traffic-Sign-Classifier-Project/README.md

 ![Distribution of image classes][image2]
 ![Distribution of image classes2][image3]

-We have that distribution of target values are near similar, so we will assume that images are from the same dataset and we do not need to change number of examples per label
+We have that distribution of target values are near similar, so we will assume that images are from the same dataset and we do not need to change number of examples per label.
+UPD: Anyway, I've tried to add a dataset with equal number of images per class.

 ###Design and Test a Model Architecture